 Reputation management has always been vital for businesses large and small.
-But, with today’s world of 24 hour communication streams and social media, it is more important and more challenging than ever.
+But with today’s world of 24-hour communication streams and social media, it is more important and more challenging than ever.

-Comms teams are constantly juggling a situation of information overload, making monitoring more challenging and time consuming than ever – without the right tools.
-With all the different sources of constantly evolving chatter, output and comment, there are many more sources of potential damage to a reputation too.
+Comms teams are constantly juggling a situation of information overload, making monitoring more challenging and time-consuming than ever – without the right tools.
+With all the different sources of constantly evolving chatter, output, and comment, there are many more sources of potential damage to a reputation too.
 Plus, once a damaging or negative event or conversation is flowing it gathers pace and escalates quicker than ever.

 It means that although PR teams now need to monitor and stay abreast of far more news and communications than ever, without respite, they also need to do it better and quicker than ever.

 PR teams need to be alert to unfolding events that may require response or action, with systems in place to ensure they receive the information they need.
-They also need to have a robust system in place through which they can relay their organisation’s ‘position’ on a matter.
+They also need to have a robust system in place through which they can relay their organization’s ‘position’ on a matter.
 That message needs to be conveyed effectively to employees and other stakeholders as well as to third parties.

 The following six steps are integral to effective reputation management.